databrickslabs/ucx/docs/cluster_install.md

 # Setup UCX from Databricks web terminal

 - Start an *Unassigned* interactive cluster
 - Create a new notebook to attach to the cluster
-- Open a web terminal, expand to full page for better readability
+- Open the web terminal, expand to full page for better readability

 Install / setup needed UCX dependencies